 William Brunskill began his career as a hangman, working as an assistant to Edward Dennis.
 At the time, Dennis, was the principal and official executioner for London and Middlesex.
 During Dennis’s career — from 1771 to 1786 — one of his busiest days was 2 February 1785.
 On that day, Dennis was assisted by Brunskill and hanged 20 men.
 Dennis had an impressive record during his several years, as he was responsible for the death of 201 offenders.
-However, Brunskill would be responsible for more deaths than Dennis and his career would be nearly 30 years long — 1786 to 1815.
+However, Brunskill would be responsible for more deaths than Dennis and his career would last nearly 30 years — 1786 to 1815.
 Moreover, during Brunskill’s appointment as principal and official executioner, he executed an astonishing 537 convicted criminals.

 Brunskill also experienced no problems when he hanged John Bellingham — a man who petitioned the British government for compensation for a wrong he believed was committed by the Russian government — and, when his compensation was refused, in retaliation Bellingham assassinated Britain’s Prime Minister Spencer Perceval in cold blood.

 Brunskill, similar to other executioners, also did not just perform hangings.
 Whatever punishment was ordered — flogging, burning at the stake, etc. — was carried out by Brunskill.
 In fact, Brunskill’s legacy involves the last woman in England to be officially burned at the stake.
 Her name was Catherine Murphy, and she and her husband were convicted of counterfeiting and sentenced to death.
 Her husband was hanged by Brunskill, along with seven other criminals.
 Afterwards, Murphy was brought out past the men’s dangling bodies and tied to the stake.
 According to testimony, she was strangled to death before she burnt (a chair beneath her was removed, which caused her death), and, so she was not actually burned alive at the stake.

 Despite the public’s derision, Brunskill continued undaunted in his duties until at the age of 72, in May of 1815, he suffered a seizure and was paralyzed.
 Unable to continue, his reward for all his nearly 30 years of service, was not much: “a pension of fifteen shillings a week.”

-- “Execution of Col. Despard,” in Bury and Norwich Post, 23 February 1803
+- “Execution of Governor Wall,” in Bury and Norwich Post, 3 February 1802, p.
+4.

-- “Execution of Governor Wall,” in Bury and Norwich Post, 3 February 1802
+- “Execution of Col. Despard,” in Bury and Norwich Post, 23 February 1803, p.
+2.